Tonywuhk/realai.org/exploration.md

 ---
 # Exploration

+[Bellemare et al. (2016)](https://arxiv.org/abs/1606.01868) proposed a measure called *pseudo-count*, which can be derived from an arbitrary density model and is closely related to intrinsically motivated gains in information and prediction.

 ## References

 * 2017 March 22, Ian Osband, Daniel Russo, Zheng Wen, and Benjamin Van Roy.
 [Deep Exploration via Randomized Value Functions](https://arxiv.org/abs/1703.07608). *arXiv:1703.07608*.